wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 ## The Redis Serialization Protocol (RESP)

-Newer versions of Redis employ the RESP (Redis Serialization Protocol) to transfer requests and responses as binary strings over the connection.
+Newer versions of Redis employ RESP (Redis Serialization Protocol) to transfer requests and responses as binary strings.
 From a high level, RESP provides an easy-to-implement specification for representing common data types such as strings, integers, arrays.
 In RESP, strings are represented as a `$` character, followed by the length of the string in decimal format, followed by `\r\n`.
 The string itself can contain arbitrary characters including `\0`, `\r` and `\n` and can